 - Promote and advocate a culture of recognition company wide, in meetings with top management

-- Know what the best form of recognition is for the employees, whether it’s monetary, social.
+- Learn what the best form of recognition is for the employees, whether it’s monetary or social.

 When times are tough, recognition from leaders is very crucial.
-A positive outlook in those tough times, their support and acknowledgement help things steer forward.
+A positive outlook in those tough times, their support, and their acknowledgement can help keep things moving forward.

 9. Encourage peer-to-peer recognition

 Just as recognition from leadership is important, recognition from colleagues is also important.
 These are the people they work with, and recognition from them builds a sense of camaraderie, trust, belonging and well-being.
 It can boost employee performance and helps create a positive environment in the workplace.
 Here are some recommendations on how to do peer-to-peer recognition in the workplace:

 - Make sure that all employees can participate in the employee recognition program whether they’re on-site, traveling or working remotely.